-SEE the young olive in the sylvan scene, Crown'd by fresh fountains with eternal green, Lifts the gay head in snowy flow'rets fair, And plays and dances to the gentle air; When lo! awhirlwind from high heav'ninvades The tender plant, and withers all its shades; It lies uprooted from its genial bed, A lovely ruin, now defaced and dead.
+SEE the young olive in the sylvan scene, Crown'd by fresh fountains with eternal green, Lifts the gay head in snowy flow'rets fair, And plays and dances to the gentle air, When, lo! a whirlwind from high heav'n invades The tender plant, and withers all its shades; Lies uprooted from its genial bed, lovely ruin, now defaced and dead.